steveklabnik/rustdoc/README.md

 # THIS REPOSITORY DOES NOTHING

-It's here for historical purposes only.
+This was originally going to be a re-write of rustdoc.
+It didn't happen.
+I've left the repository here for historical purposes only.

-Please see [doxidize](https://github.com/steveklabnik/doxidize), the successor to this project.